-Olivia Singelmann is an associate and litigation attorney with Foley & Lardner LLP.
+Olivia Singelmann is a senior counsel and litigation attorney with Foley & Lardner LLP.
 She is a member of the firm’s Government Enforcement Defense & Investigations, Business Litigation & Dispute Resolution, and Securities Enforcement & Litigation Practices.

 Olivia’s practice includes litigation matters, with a focus on representing clients in investigations and/or enforcement proceedings by the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), and the Public Company Accounting Oversight Board (PCAOB).
 Olivia has experience representing companies and individuals in government and internal investigations relating to: the Foreign Corrupt Practices Act (FCPA) and U.S. sanctions (OFAC) in both English and Spanish; public company accounting; compliance with public company audit standards; and criminal antitrust matters.
 Olivia also has experience representing businesses in a broad range of complex litigation matters before state and federal courts.